Tuttu7/Weak-dependency-support-in-RPM/README.md

 #### Weak Dependencies ( Direct )

 #### The pacakge recommendeds another packages , weak dependencies are additional packages in an application.
-By default yum
-#### installs all additional packages if it is not available , yum simply ignores them.
+By default yum installs all weak dependencies by default, if any package is not avaialble yum simply ignores it.

 #### Let's see the Weak Dependencies in httpd package